consciousrepo/aionbio/content/executive-overview.md

 There are effectively three problems in translating this approach to something that would bring about an aging reversal outcome in the body:
 1) Efficiency: cell reprogramming is slow (taking weeks) and succeeds in only a small fraction of treated cells.
-2) Precision: We do not want to turn you into a glob of stem cells, we want to do this partially.
+2) Precision: we need to be able to turn the clock back on cells partially, not all way way to stem cells.
-3) Timing and delivery: Since tissues reprogram at different rates, preventing organ failure requires precise control over where and when reprogramming occurs.
+3) Timing and delivery: since tissues reprogram at different rates, preventing organ failure requires precise control over where and when reprogramming occurs.

 Billions of dollars are pouring into this space, funding longevity companies to identify a strategy to translate this finding to a therapy that would lead to a regenerative outcome in humans.
 Most of these players are still working on problems one and two without having figured out how they will even address three.

 So with all this investment, what has been the progress after 20 years of work?
-To answer, let me explain the state of the art.
+To answer, we'll start by explaining the state of the art.
 The thinking is that, of the multitude of possible protein factor combinations that could lead to a reprogramming outcome, there is a perfect cocktail out there to be found that will yield a higher stem cell output in experiments.
 Read any [update from NewLimit](https://blog.newlimit.com/p/july-august-2025-progress-update) and this thinking is put clearly on display.

 In recent years, following a seminal Chinese study, researchers began exploring pure chemical approaches.
 The original group demonstrated that four sequential cocktails containing 27 total molecules could induce stem cells in culture over several weeks.[^2] This led many to double down on the idea that high throughput screening was the way, and that somewhere out there in chemical space is a protocol that will lead to an ideal, high stem cell yield reprogramming outcome, and furthermore, that there may eventually be a drug or series of drugs to be taken to reverse aging.